oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * Contact Person: Atul Tulshibagwale

 ## HTTP User Authentication Header
 The header name `txn-token` is proposed to be added to the HTTP User Authentication Schemes registry {{IANA.HTTP.AuthSchemes}}.
-This addition requires an IETF Review according to the process specified in {{RFC9110}} Section 16.4.1.
+This header is defined in the section {{txn-token-http-header}}.
+Adding this new authentication scheme requires an IETF Review according to the process specified in {{RFC9110}} Section 16.4.1.
 The following clarifications are provided for that purpose:

 ### Usage In Origin Server Authentication
 Txn-tokens are not expected to support and therefore not usable for Origin Server Authentication ({{RFC9110}} Section 11.6.1)